 The undergraduate research mentoring program seeks to connect undergraduate students who are interested in gaining experience with scientific research in the environmental sciences with graduate students who can provide those opportunities.
 Undergraduate students may either 1) assist a graduate student with an existing research project or 2) develop their own research project under the guidance of a graduate student.
 Due to the varied nature of student interests, research projects, and graduate student needs there is no single prescribed format for the research program or the mentor-mentee relationship.
 The undergraduate student often receives academic credit for their work (see below) although volunteering–especially for shorter-term research experiences–and employment are also possible outcomes.
 The skills and relationships developed through assisting a graduate student with their work often serve as a gateway to developing an independent research project for a senior thesis or the Distinguished Majors Program (see above).

 One-on-one research consultations: We will be offering personal consultations for anyone who wants a one-on-one mentoring session.
-Along with listening and learning from you about your interests in research and Environmental Sciences, we can offer personalized guidance on how to make the most of your goals for this summer and upcoming Fall 2020 Semester.
+Along with listening and learning from you about your interests in research and Environmental Sciences, we can offer personalized guidance on how to make the most of your goals for this semester.
 These sessions are 30-45 minutes: sign up here.

 SELECTING A MENTOR